 Who knows maybe one day the Icelandic joke “what do you do if you get lost in an Icelandic forest?
 Answer: You stand up” might not apply anymore.

 Now a little bit about this plot I mentioned earlier.
 The plot is but a small section in what could be the biggest forest in Iceland.
 God willing.
 It’s located just outside the town Þorlákshöfn which just so happens to be my hometown.
 A twofer in the proud & happy category.

 The town was basically built in a sand desert but the fishing grounds off the coast were very good so someone decided to go for it and build a fish factory there.
 Icelanders don’t really care to much for sensibility.
 The saying “þetta reddast” or “it will work out” in English, is a well known mantra and kinda the Icelandic way of life!
 So a town was built and people actually moved there.

 There was just one problem.
-In certain wind directions houses were filled with unwanted sand which literally got through every nook and cranny.
+In certain wind directions houses were filled with unwanted sand which literally got through every crack and holes.
 There was sand on the floors, in the windowsills, couch, carpets, and tables.
 There was even sand in peoples beds and in their cupboards.

 Thankfully the locals and the Soil Conservation Service of Iceland took action and started to grow the land outside of town with great success.
 Today much of the land has been re-vegetated which has improved the standard of living immensely.

 Starting the Þorláksskógar project